mollymahar/papers-conferences/README.md

-#### Paper & Conference Notes

-Inspired by [Daniel Takeshi][1], who credits [Adrian Colyer][2] and [Denny Britz][3].

-This contains my notes for research or technical papers that I've read and conferences I've attended.
-Papers are arranged according to broad categories and publication date.
-The links here go to my paper summaries if I have them, otherwise they're on my **To Do** list.
+As a designer of intelligent systems, I consider a wide range of topics to be relevant to my work and try to stay up to date on them.
+This repo contains notes and/or summaries for research or technical papers that I've read and conferences I've attended.
+They're arranged broadly by category and then by publication date.
+The links direct to my notes, unless I haven't yet written them up.

 Contents: